 7 Challenges of Hyperconvergence

-One barrier to hyperconvergence adoption comes in the form of scalability.
-Currently, hyperconvergence hasn't been proven to provide the full scalability that converged infrastructure can provide (even though there are countless industry analysts and vendors assuring scalability will soon be available).
+When first released, one of the primary barriers to hyperconvergence adoption was in the form of scalability.
+Hyperconvergence wsa not developed enough to be proven to provide the full scalability that converged infrastructure could provide.
+Now, scalability is one of the strengths and primary benefits of hyperconverged infrastructure.
 Secondly, there's a barrier in the form of cultural resistance to change, or fear of making a costly mistake.
 This can be solved with proper collaboration in the boardroom by developing an IT infrastructure strategy that aligns with business initiatives.
 The next step is to evaluate existing technical skills within the IT organization, appointing roles and fully communicating all steps of the implementation process.
 Any IT leader who is trying to transform their IT organization will agree those aforementioned steps are not always easy to accomplish.
-Even though hyperconvergence technology is trending towards becoming a mainstream, accepted infrastructure approach, it is not yet at the point of wide-scale adoption that some businesses might prefer before making the investment.
+Even though hyperconvergence technology is trending towards becoming a mainstream, accepted infrastructure approach, it is not yet at the point of wide-scale adoption that some businesses might prefer before making the investment. [click to tweet]

 According to Gartner’s Data Center Conference Poll, the seven main challenge areas for companies to provide IT as a Service are: